How Does Pool Algae Form? Understanding the Science Behind It

 Prevention Through Understanding

 Recognizing how algae forms empowers pool owners to break the formation cycle.
-Maintaining proper FC levels according to your CYA, ensuring adequate circulation, regular brushing to disrupt potential colonies, and controlling phosphate levels through regular testing create an environment hostile to algae formation.
+Maintaining proper FC levels according to your CYA, ensuring adequate circulation, regular brushing to disrupt potential colonies, and and — only if algae keeps returning despite a correct FC/CYA ratio — checking phosphate levels create an environment hostile to algae formation.
 Weekly testing with a quality kit like the Taylor K-2006 helps identify conditions before algae can establish themselves.

 Need More Help?